Rapter1990/go_sample_examples/002_variables/README.md

-Certainly!
-Here's a revised `README.md` for the "Variables" example based on the provided Go code:

----

 # Go Sample Example - Variables

 This repository contains a Go (Golang) program that demonstrates the use of variables, constants, and enumerations in Go.
 The example showcases how to declare and use different types of variables, constants, and enums in Go.